-"Without respite" is an easy claim as the book is quite short, but Herbert's structure, the short scenes, constantly changing locations, growing tensions and simple writing make for a quick, tense-filled read.
-The novel is structured around various rat attack scenes interspersed with quieter moments, tender scenes of love (sex) between our hero Harris and his lover Judy, or tender scenes of officials discussing the vermin problem.
+"Without respite" is an easy claim as the book is quite short, but Herbert's structure, the short sequences, constantly changing locations, growing tensions and simple writing make for a speedy, tense-filled read.
+The novel is structured around various rat attack scenes interspersed with quieter moments.
+Tender scenes of love (sex) between our hero Harris and his lover Judy, or tender scenes of officials discussing (arguing) the vermin problem.
 (Seriously, nothing about this novel is tender: the sex is fleeting and unnecessary while the officials are portrayed as competitive and limelight hungry.)
 The novel progresses with a mounting rodent threat and the increased involvement of East End high school art teacher Harris, all of which come to a satisfying climax.

-I mentioned that I was involved with the early victims and their history, but I didn't care too much about Harris or Judy.
+Though I was invested with the early victims and their history, I didn't care too much for Harris or Judy.
 Our teacher's story is that he is originally from the East End and knows the rat area well, which gives him first-hand experience with the vermin and allows him, a simple school teacher, to become part of the government operative against these rats.
 While it was not strictly necessary for such a book to have a single protagonist, it lends the novel a sense of continuity which I liked, probably because the book is so short.
 Moreover, utilizing an average guy in the midst of the action can easily bring the reader into that midst as well.
 This is no fully-trained special forces rodent killer operative, but just some dude who happens to be quick-witted and concerned for his fellow Londoners.
-As for Judy, she is a non-character, there only so that our hero Harris can have someone discuss the stress of the invasion, and more importantly, so he can get laid.
+As for Judy, she is a non-character, present only so that our hero Harris can have someone discuss the stress of the invasion, and more importantly, so he can get laid.

 I mention earlier that the social commentary is incidental.
 Apparently some people were upset at the portrayal of London's canals and garbage situation, but I did not find it accusatory.
 There is some direct yet brief comments suggesting these areas be made sanitary, but there is no alternative considered, no solution offered, no soap box beneath the author's feet, and no character that represents a better way of life.
 Moreover, the sanitation situation is necessary for the plot to unfold.
 There is in addition a scene depicting city workers using virus injected puppies as easy prey to the rats in an attempt to spread a poison throughout the rodent populace, and Herbert is careful not to offend animal rights activists by continuously explaining how Harris is sickened by this and refuses to actively participate.
 Repeats it often enough to irritate me, and even has Harris lifting a puppy and caressing it, giving it some raw meat as a kind of last supper and thinking moreover of what a wonderful animal lover Judy is... give it a rest.

 Of course we learn that the rats were mutants created by nuclear testing in New Guinea, for aren't monster creatures always the result of radiation?
-It was radiation, after all, that helped the aliens regenerate for the TV series The War of the Worlds.
-No, Herbert is not shouting out against weapon testing, but really this information is unnecessary and I did not care what caused the rats to mutate and attack, only that were there.
+It was radiation, after all, that helped the aliens regenerate for the TV series The War of the Worlds, the ants to evolve in THEM!, and so forth.
+No, Herbert is not shouting out against weapon testing, but really this information is unnecessary and I did not care what caused the rats to mutate and attack, only that they were there.
 We do, I suppose, need this information since it does help bring us to the rodent lair, but I wanted nonetheless to comment on this point.